Congratulations 2026-2027 Board of Governors!

 A. The MSC Cinderella’s Boutique shall function under the auspices of the MSC and with the approval of the Board of Governors.

-B. Administration and management of the MSC Cinderella’s Boutique is under the supervision of the Cinderella’s Boutique Chair, as specified in the MSC Constitution.
+B. Administration and management of the MSC Cinderella’s Boutique is under the supervision of the Cinderella’s Boutique Chair.
+The business of the Boutique shall be conducted IAW Appendix B: Cinderella’s Boutique Standard Operating Procedures or as otherwise specified by the Cinderella’s Boutique Chair.

-C. The MSC Cinderella’s Boutique Chair may propose amendments or revisions to the By-Laws.
+C. The MSC Cinderella’s Boutique Chair may propose amendments or revisions to Appendix B: Cinderella’s Boutique Standard Operating Procedures of the By-Laws.
 The amendments or revisions become effective upon approval of a vote of the MSC Governing Board.

 D. If available, there may be co-chairs to share Cinderella's Boutique duties.

-E. All management of the MSC Cinderella’s Boutique must be a member of the MSC.
-In the event that a volunteer cannot become an active member, he/she may be considered as a volunteer.
+E. All management of the MSC Cinderella’s Boutique must be a member of the MSC, as specified in the MSC Constitution.

 ARTICLE X. STANDING RULES